What is a Felony Conviction in the United States?

 How Does Federal Law Classify Felonies?

-While state laws vary, federal law is more serious.
+While state laws vary, federal law is more serious when it comes to what is a felony conviction.
 Federal felonies are recognized as a more severe crime than their state counterparts.
-Federal law is also generally more complicated and stricter than state law.
+Federal criminal law is also generally more complicated and stricter than what is a crime conviction state by state.

-Federal felonies can have serious consequences for you, including fines and jail time.
-If convicted of a felony, you may lose some or all of your civil rights, such as the right to vote or serve on juries.
+Federal felonies can have severe consequences for you, including fines and jail time.
+If convicted of a felony, you may lose some or all of your civil rights, such as voting or serving on juries.

 What is the Most Common Felony?

 After drug-related abuses come violent crimes, theft, and sex crimes.
-All of these typically involve the attempted or successful infliction of harm, violence, or pain to a victim.
+All of these typically involve the attempted or successful infliction of harm, violence, or pain to a victim – which is why you must hire a criminal defense attorney to help you avoid felony charges.

 How Do You Determine the Penalties for a Felony Crime?

 A felony is a crime that can be punished by imprisonment for more than one year.
 Some felonies are punishable by death or life imprisonment.
-In general, felonies are first-degree, second-degree, and third-degree crimes.
+In general, felonies are first-degree, second-degree, and third-degree crimes in the criminal justice system.

 The severity of the punishment depends on the classification of the crime and its circumstances.
-Each state has its own laws with respect to classifying felonies; however, each state’s definition of what constitutes a felony remains very similar to others.
+Each state has its own laws concerning classifying felonies.
+However, each state’s definition of what constitutes a felony remains very similar to others.

 Conclusion

-The penalties for a felony crime differ depending on the type of felony you are convicted of and the state in which the crime was committed.
+The penalties for a convicted felon differ depending on the type of felony you are convicted of and the state in which the crime was committed.
 The sentencing judge will determine the severity of your sentence after considering several factors, such as whether or not you have prior convictions on your record and if there were any aggravating circumstances surrounding the commission of this offense.

 Where to Learn More

-If you have been convicted of a felony or other criminal act and are looking to improve your current life, pick up the book Getting Out: Success After Incarceration.
+If you have been convicted of a felony or other criminal act and want to improve your life, pick up the book Getting Out: Success After Incarceration.
 This book is an excellent resource for people looking to get their lives back on track and out of the prison system.
-You can also sign up for our newsletter to get the most recent important news about felony law, disenfranchisement, and stories of inspiration from The Felon’s Guide
+You can also sign up for our newsletter to get the most recent important news about felony law, disenfranchisement, and stories of inspiration from The Felon’s Guide.